 |This 34.17-carat yellow diamond is the largest fancy-colored rough Alrosa has recovered this year.|

-Alrosa has recovered a 34.17-carat fancy vivid yellow rough diamond in northeastern Russia, the miner’s largest fancy-colored stone this year.
+Alrosa has recovered a 34.17-carat fancy vivid yellow rough diamond in northeastern Russia.

 The diamond, found by Alrosa affiliate Almazy Anabara at its Ebelyakh alluvial mining deposit in the remote region of Yakutia, is a transparent intense yellow crystal with a small inclusion, the company said.